 For those who have been diagnosed with endometrial cancer, the rating of a medically underwritten life insurance policy will oftentimes be Substandard.
 This means that, even though you may get coverage, the premium cost will be higher than that of an individual of your same age and gender who is in average to good health.

 What If You Do Not Qualify for Traditional, Medically Underwritten Coverage?

 In some instances, an applicant who has endometrial cancer may not qualify for a traditional, medically underwritten life insurance policy.
 This, however, does not have to mean that you will not get life insurance coverage at all.

 One alternative for you may be to apply for a no medical exam life insurance policy.
-As the name suggests, a no medical exam life insurance policy will not require you to undergo a medical examination – and because of that, many of the applicants who apply for this type of coverage, even with a health condition, will still be approved.
+Many of the applicants who apply for this type of coverage, even with a health condition, will still be approved.